Jade1724/docker-basic/README.md

 ```

 Push Docker image to Docker Hub.
 This command only works if you are logged in to Docker.
+This will pull the latest image.

 ```
 docker push harukaichinose/node-hello-world
 ```

 Pull Docker image.
 This command works without being logged in.
+Without docker pull, if you docker run, and if the image does not exist locally, it will automatically pull image from Docker Hub.
+If you already have image and run docker run, Docker does not check if the local image is the latest.
+Manual update required.

 ```
 docker pull harukaichinose/node-hello-world
 ```